 SAP Appeal Process

-If it has been determined that you have not met Satisfactory Academic Progress (SAP), you will not be eligible for financial aid which consist of grants, federal work study, all student loans including PLUS and private loans, and certain scholarships.
+If it has been determined that you have not met Satisfactory Academic Progress (SAP), you will not be eligible for financial aid which consists of grants, federal work-study, all student loans including PLUS and private loans, and certain scholarships.
 However, you may submit an appeal to try to reinstate your financial aid eligibility.

-To appeal for not meeting the GPA or Pace measure of SAP:
+To appeal for not meeting the Progress or GPA measure of SAP:

-• Go to the SAP Counseling Portal to learn what SAP is, how it impacts your financial aid, what the SAP Appeal process is, and how to complete a SAP Appeal
+• Go to Maricopa's SAP information page to learn what SAP is, and how it impacts your financial aid.

 • All Appeals must be submitted by the semester SAP Appeal deadline date on the Financial Aid Important Dates